maiosx/Snow-Leopard/README.md

 This is it.
 The Big Release.
 Demo at [maiosx.com](https://maiosx.com)

-maiOSX Snow Leopard has undergone rigorous development for many years and is now ready for the masses.
+AlyaOSX has undergone rigorous development for many years and is now ready for the masses.

 [VISUAL INSTALL + USER GUIDE from 8/11/23](https://www.canva.com/design/DAFrQrhjLYo/s3Y97QswwYtC4jwXjap-Qg/view?utm_content=DAFrQrhjLYo&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink#1)